-In 2005 the Department proposed rules to regulate, and eventually eliminate, the use of perchloroethylene in the dry cleaning industry.
-As a result of public comments, including the financial burden of the proposed rules, the Department decided to re-propose the rules with compliance deadlines that would reduce the financial burden.
-In addition, as a result of an enforcement settlement, the Department is receiving over $4,000,000 to be used in a Supplemental Environmental Project (SEP).
+In 2009, as a result of an enforcement settlement the Department received over $4,000,000 to be used in a Supplemental Environmental Project (SEP).
 All parties involved in the settlement have agreed to use the SEP funds to reduce the health risk impact of the perchloroethylene dry cleaning industry.
 This grant program will use the SEP funds to encourage the removal of older perchloroethylene dry cleaning systems, especially those with the greatest impact on sensitive receptors such as those that are co-residential and co-located with day care centers.

 This Reimbursement Program will identify the mechanism and qualifications for receiving a reimbursement grant, and the amount of that grant.